kenricashe/lucee-upgrade-in-progress-toolkit-for-apache/README.md

 To add an IP address to the allow list, use the menu option "IP Allow List (for QA Testing)". `127.0.0.1` and `::1` (localhost) are pre-configured, but can be disabled by commenting out the line(s) with `#`.

 To exclude an entire site, *before configuring Apache*, remove it from the sites data file via the app menu option "View/Edit Site Data".
 That is mostly suitable only for QA domains e.g. `qa.example.com`.
+If Apache was already configured, you will need to Uninstall the toolkit, then exclude the site, then configure Apache again.